-The following is a list of the 2021-2024 Four-Year Area Plan public involvement activities that have been completed.
+The following is a list of the 2021-2025 Four-Year Area Plan public involvement activities that have been completed.

 - The agency conducted a survey of seniors and individuals with disabilities in their counties in 2019-2020.
 The purpose of the survey was to better understand what services seniors need to ensure that those facing aging or disability issues, or those caring for persons with such issues, are able to live as independently as possible.
 A total of 745 survey forms were completed, of which 616 contained usable data.
 The respondents completed the survey by either filling the forms by pencil or pen, or entering responses into the survey form on the SurveyMonkey website.
 The survey period was October 2019 to May 2020.
-The respondents were identified at events where seniors gather, such as the ACCESS and Illinois Valley health fairs, Food and Friends, AARP Vital Aging Conference, Alzheimer's caregivers, and area senior centers.
-The data were collected to describe the demographic characteristics of the respondents, their current living conditions, condition of their health, sources of health information and support, and needs for assistance and services.
-They analyzed the data and produced the attached report - See Appendix H. - Utilized a Four-Year Area Plan Workgroup comprised of SAC and staff members to write the plan. - Reviewed and updated the AAA's mission and values statements with the Senior Advisory Council Executive Committee. - Conducted interviews with key stakeholders, including: AARP, Addus Homecare, Allcare Coordinated Care Organization, Ashland Senior Center, At Home Senior Solutions, Columbia Care, Providence Medical Group Eagle Point, Senior Options, Jackson County Housing Authority, Jackson

-County Library, Jackson County Mental Health, LaClinica, Center for Non-Profit Legal Services, Medford Senior Center, OLLI - Osher Lifelong Learning Institute, Power of the Heart Dementia Care, Rogue River Assembly of God, Rollins Family Health, Valley Lift RVTD, SONAR - Southern Oregon Networking and Resource, Asante Three Rivers, Veteran's Affairs, and Valley Evangelical Church
+The respondents were identified at events where seniors gather, such as education and health fairs, Food and Friends sites, AARP Vital Aging Conference, Alzheimer's caregivers, and area senior centers.
+The data was collected to describe the demographic characteristics of the respondents, their current living conditions, condition of their health, sources of health information and support, and needs for assistance and services.
+This data was analyzed and is reflected in the attached Needs Assessments report in Appendix H on page 161. - Utilized a Four-Year Area Plan Workgroup comprised of SAC and staff members to write the plan. - Reviewed and updated the AAA's mission and values statements with the Senior Advisory Council Executive Committee. - Conducted interviews with key stakeholders, including: AARP, Addus Homecare, AllCare Health Coordinated Care Organization, Ashland Senior Center, At Home Senior Solutions, Columbia Care, Providence Medical Group Eagle Point, Senior Options, Jackson County Housing Authority, Jackson County Library, Jackson County Mental Health, LaClinica, Center for Non-Profit Legal Services, Medford Senior Center, OLLI Osher Lifelong Learning Institute, Power of the Heart Dementia Care, Rogue River Assembly of God, Rollins Family Health, Valley Lift RVTD, SONAR Southern